-It is impossible to know whether the advertised unused days are correct plus Disney scan guests fingers prior to admission.
-All tickets are untransferable & it is highly likely that your tickets will be useless.
+It is impossible to know whether the advertised unused days are correct, plus all tickets are untransferable.
+It is likely your tickets will likely be useless.

 156 Don’t buy tickets off eBay

-Don’t buy off eBay or from other site offering extremely cheap tickets.
+Don’t buy off eBay or from other sites offering extremely cheap tickets.
 There is a good chance they will be a con.

 157 Beware of Timeshare companies

 If a deal seems too good to be true, it probably isn’t genuine.
 Timeshare companies often offer cheap tickets, but you must be very careful before taking up any offers!

 158 Set your budget and stick to it

 Walt Disney World vacations are not cheap, and extras soon add up.
 Set a budget for your vacation and stick to it.

 We have some budget planning sheets in our free Walt Disney World Planners.